How to Install Debian 12 on VMware Workstation 17

 Step 3

-Go to the location where you installed your Debian 12 system, open the VMX file with Notepad, and change the value (USB.restrictions.defaultAllow = “FALSE” ) to “TRUE,” and save the file.
+Go to the area where you installed your Debian 12 system.
+Open the VMX file with the notepad.
+Here, change the value (usb.restrictions.defaultAllow = “FALSE” ) to “TRUE”.

 Change: usb.restrictions.defaultAllow = "FALSE"